 The following abnormal cases can be identified:

-a) Transmission failure of the BRIDGE MANAGEMENT NOTIFY ACK indication from lower layers.
+a) Transmission failure of the USER PLANE NODE MANAGEMENT NOTIFY ACK indication from lower layers.

-The TSN AF shall not diagnose an error and consider the NW-TT-initiated Bridge management procedure complete.
+The TSN AF shall not diagnose an error and consider the NW-TT-initiated User plane node management procedure complete.

 6.3.2.5 Abnormal cases in the NW-TT